-In the 2013 mobile version, it's possible to get Knuckles and Tails together via glitching.
+In the 2013 remake, it's possible to get Knuckles and Tails together via glitching.

-Scrappy Mechanic: The "spike bug" for those used to playing the sequels, which lack this behavior.
+Scrappy Mechanic: The "spike bug" for those used to playing the sequels and later versions of the game, which lack this behavior.

 Signature Scene: Sonic popping up and finger wagging while smirking at the player in the title screen, and the entirety of Green Hill Zone, are the series most iconic elements by far.

 That One Boss: Labyrinth Zone's boss is an odd beast - Eggman runs away up a shaft filled with spears and fire-spitting gargoyles, and you don't need to hit him eight times to win (in fact, doing so is almost impossible).
 The problem is that said shaft fills up with water, and there are no air bubbles to use if you let it catch up with Sonic (or get knocked back into it by a trap, potentially all the way to the bottom - at which point You Are Already Dead).
 Also, there are no rings between the final checkpoint and the end - so your only protection is a shield before the boss and whatever rings you brought with you.
 And woe be to those who die and have only the shield to protect them for the boss...